-Did the Compensation and Benefits Committee engage a compensation consultant to assist it in making recommendations to the Board of Directors regarding the amount or form of compensation paid to non-employee directors or executive officers?
+Q. Did the Compensation and Management Development Committee engage a compensation consultant to assist it in making recommendations to the Board of Directors regarding the amount or form of compensation paid to non-employee directors or executive officers?

-Yes, the Compensation and Benefits Committee engaged Meridian Compensation Partners, LLC ("Meridian") to serve as an independent compensation advisor to the Compensation and Benefits Committee.
-Representatives from Meridian attended Compensation and Benefits Committee meetings and advised the Compensation and Benefits Committee on compensation trends, best practices and regulatory compliance issues, in addition to providing executive compensation benchmarking analysis.
-While representatives from Meridian work with members of management to collect information and prepare materials for the Compensation and Benefits Committee, such representatives report directly to the Compensation and Benefits Committee and the decision to retain Meridian is made solely by the Compensation and Benefits Committee.
-Fees paid to Meridian for executive compensation advisory services in 2017 totaled approximately \$152,000.
+A. Yes, the Compensation and Management Development Committee engaged Meridian Compensation Partners, LLC ("Meridian") to serve as an independent compensation advisor to the Compensation and Management Development Committee.
+Representatives from Meridian attended Compensation and Management Development Committee meetings and advised the Compensation and Management Development Committee on compensation trends, best practices and regulatory compliance issues, in addition to providing executive compensation benchmarking analysis.
+While representatives from Meridian work with members of management to collect information and prepare materials for the Compensation and Management Development Committee, such representatives report directly to the Compensation and Management Development Committee and the decision to retain Meridian is made solely by the Compensation and Management Development Committee.
+Fees paid to Meridian for executive compensation advisory services in 2018 totaled approximately \$148,800.

-Did Meridian Compensation Partners, LLC provide any services other than executive compensation advisory services to the Compensation and Benefits Committee to the Company in 2016?
+Q. Did Meridian Compensation Partners, LLC provide any services other than executive compensation advisory services in 2018?

-No, Meridian was hired solely to assist the Compensation and Benefits Committee in its review of executive compensation practices, including regulatory compliance issues.
+A. No, Meridian was hired solely to assist the Compensation and Management Development Committee in its review of executive compensation practices, including regulatory compliance issues.

-Does the Company have compensation policies and practices that create risks that are reasonably likely to have a material adverse effect on the Company?
+Q. Does the Company have compensation policies and practices that create risks that are reasonably likely to have a material adverse effect on the Company?

-No, the Company does not believe its compensation policies and practices for its employees create risks that are reasonably likely to have a material adverse effect on the Company.
+A. No, the Company does not believe its compensation policies and practices for its employees create risks that are reasonably likely to have a material adverse effect on the Company.
 The Company uses performance measures in its short-term and long-term incentive programs that encourage employees to focus on achieving Company-wide profitability and strategic goals.
-In addition, the design and payout of the Company's incentive programs are subject to the review and approval of the Compensation and Benefits Committee and, with respect to the President and CEO, the full Board of Directors.
+In addition, the design and payout of the Company's incentive programs are subject to the review and approval of the Compensation and Management Development Committee and, with respect to the President and CEO, the full Board of Directors.

-What does the Nominating and Corporate Governance Committee do?
+Q. What does the Nominating and Corporate Governance Committee do?

-The Nominating and Corporate Governance Committee is responsible for, among other things, identifying qualified individuals for nomination to the Board, recommending new members to the Board, and developing and recommending a set of corporate governance principles to the Board.
+A. The Nominating and Corporate Governance Committee is responsible for, among other things, identifying qualified individuals for nomination to the Board, recommending new members to the Board, providing orientation and training for new directors, developing and recommending a set of corporate governance principles to the Board, and overseeing the evaluations of the Board and its committees and management.